jancimajek/statements-downloader/README.md

 The `downloadRegex` should match the statement file format for given `statement_provider`.
 The `targetDir` should be path to directory where the statements for this provider should be moved after download, relative to the `TARGET_DIR` environmental variable.

+Note that structure of the `statement_provider` object can be different for different providers, as not all of them require all fields and some require additional fields.
+For example, providers for which the download happens in the backend via superagent may not require `downloadRegex`; and some providers may require secondary authentication / password.

 ### Troubleshooting Vault:
 - Make sure `VAULT_ADDR` environment variable is set:
   ```bash